-- 1. On or before January 15, 2023, Owner shall submit to the City a complete TIA per the agreed upon scope of work (see section relative to Public & Private Infrastructure). - 2.
-On or before December 15, 2022, Owner shall file with the Virginia Lottery Board and any other applicable governmental authorities all applications necessary to obtain a casino license and provide to the City satisfactory evidence thereof. - 3.
-On or before February 1, 2023Owner shall complete and submit all required applications for zoning and land use approvals. - 4.
-On or before ninety (90) days following the passage and certification of the results of the Referendum, Owner shall complete and submit a plan of development for all components of the Project (Casino, Hotel, Food and Beverage Establishments, Resort Features, Structured Parking Garage, Park/Greenspace, Conference Center and Event Space, Soundstage, Radio Broadcast Booth, and Entertainment Venue, collectively the "Project"). - 5.
-On or before February 1, 2023, Owner shall apply for permits for demolition with respect to the Property. - 6.
-On or before April 1, 2023, Owner shall close on the purchase of the Property. - 7.
-On or before April 1, 2023, Owner shall commence construction, including demolition work, drainage work, dredging, excavation, grading, and all other site work, and installation of utilities and continue thereafter to diligently pursue the construction of the Project subject to receipt of Permits. - 8.
-On or before October 1, 2023, Owner shall submit construction plans for the Project and apply for building permits. - 9.
-On or before January 18, 2024, Owner shall close on the Financing necessary to complete the Project and continue construction of the Project; the closing date of such Financing (the "Financing Date") - 10.
-On or before the date that is twenty-one months after the Financing Date or October 1, 2025, whichever is earlier, Owner shall achieve Substantial Completion of the Project.
+- 1. On or before the date two (2) months following the passage and certification of the results of the Referendum (the "Referendum Passage"), Owner shall submit to the City a complete TIA per the agreed upon scope of work (see section relative to Public & Private Infrastructure). - 2.
+On or before the date two (2) months following the Referendum Passage, Owner shall file with the Virginia Lottery Board and any other applicable governmental authorities all applications necessary to obtain a Casino License and provide to the City satisfactory evidence thereof. - 3.
+On or before the date two (2) months following the Referendum Passage, Owner shall close on the purchase of the Property. - 4.
+On or before the date three (3) months following the Referendum Passage, Owner shall complete and submit a plan of development for all components of the Gaming Facility (i.e., a 60% civil set). - 5.
+On or before the date three (3) months following the Referendum Passage, Owner shall apply for permits for demolition with respect to the Property. - 6.
+On or before the date (six) 6 months following the Referendum Passage, Owner shall submit construction plans for the Gaming Facility and apply for initial building permits. - 7.
+On or before the date six (6) months following the Referendum Passage, Owner shall complete and submit all required applications for zoning and land use approvals. - 8.
+On or before the date twelve (12) months following the Referendum Passage, Owner shall close on the Gaming Facility Financing necessary to complete the Gaming Facility and continue construction of the Gaming Facility. - 9.
+On or before the date twelve (12) months following the Referendum Passage, Owner shall commence construction, including demolition work, drainage work, dredging, excavation, grading, and all other site work, and installation of utilities and continue

+- thereafter to diligently pursue the construction of the Gaming Facility subject to receipt of Permits. - 10.
+On or before the date thirty (30) months following the Referendum Passage, Owner shall open the Gaming Facility to the public for business. - 11.
+On or before the date thirty-six (36) months following the date the Gaming Facility opens to the public for business, Owner shall achieve Final Completion of the Project, but in no event later than five (5) years and six (6) months after the Referendum Passage.